clojurebridge-minneapolis/surviving-clojure/Functional Programming.md

 # Functional Programming and Immutability

+TODO: Don't make this page a reference of core clojure functions.
+The goal of this section is to show how to write functional programs with immutable data in Clojure.

 ## Functions

 In functional programming, we build programs by writing functions that return values instead of using side-effects.
 Clojure progammers write the most part of their programs in a purely functional style and isolate state management in a few places using the concurrency mechanisms presented in the other session "Threading in Clojure".